 Healthy Device?
-Check With the Duo Device Health App Before Granting Access
+Check With Duo Desktop Before Granting Access

 We’re taught from an early age that good health is important to our well-being.
 Eat the right foods, exercise, drink plenty of water, and get at least eight hours of sleep.
 But what about preventive care?
 Most of us aren’t great about getting regular check-ups.
 In an ideal world we’d get an assessment of our “personal health posture” before we walk in the front door of our home.
 After all, no one wants to bring home a cold to family and friends.